 Pomona College has everything you might expect from one of the nation’s finest liberal arts colleges.
-But before you assume they’re generic, consider that they are within an hour of mountains, deserts, beaches and the country’s second largest city.
+But before you assume it's generic, consider that it is within an hour of mountains, deserts, beaches and the country’s second largest city.
 Pomona’s Los Angeles-adjacent location is as stellar a launching pad for those in the arts as those interested in tech.
 Whether you want to explore an internship in the entertainment industry or in medical research, you will have easy access to opportunities.
 Through Pomona’s PCIP program, students can also secure funding for summer internships anywhere in the U.S. or abroad.

-Pomona is one of the five Claremont Colleges, a consortium that enables its students to cross-register for some 2,700 classes and connect with over 6,000 peers across their campuses.
+Pomona is one of the five Claremont Colleges, a consortium that enables its students to cross-register for over 2,700 classes and connect with over 6,000 peers across their campuses.
 The five colleges are located within a square mile, so it’s easy to walk to a class, club meeting or dining hall on a neighboring campus.
-Resource centers like the QRC (Queer Resource Center), OBSA (Office of Black Student Affairs), CLSA (Chicano/Latino Student Affairs), and the McAlister Center for Religious Activities serve all the Claremont Colleges and two graduate institutions, ensuring vibrant mentor programs and resources for ourthe diverse student body.
-Reflecting Pomona’s commitment to access and equity, their student body encompasses 55% domestic students of color and 11% international students (from 56 countries).
+Resource centers like the QRC (Queer Resource Center), OBSA (Office of Black Student Affairs), CLSA (Chicano/Latino Student Affairs), and the McAlister Center for Religious Activities serve all the Claremont Colleges and two graduate institutions, ensuring vibrant mentor programs and resources for the diverse student body.
+Reflecting Pomona’s commitment to access and equity, their student body encompasses 62.5% domestic students of color and 14.3% international students (from 51 countries).